 Grab your tins and pop in 1 1/4 ounces of gin, I chose New Amsterdam in honor of the parade that happened, even without the crowds.
 To that add 1 ounce of pumpkin puree, 1/2 an ounce of maple syrup, 1 bar spoon of demerara sugar, a whole egg, well not the shell, obviously, but all of the insides; and 2-3 drops of those contraband Tonka Bean bitters from far across the sea.
 Do not add ice, yet, first we are going for a dry shake to emulsify everything, so dock your tins together and go to shaking to the beat of “Everybody’s Got to Learn Sometime“ by Beck from the “Eternal Sunshine of the Spotless Mind” soundtrack.
 You are gonna want to shake on the backbeat, cause the song is a little slow for getting that frothy emulsion we are looking for, but it is perfect for the mood on a reflective afternoon, so we’ve got to make some allowances.
 After you have gotten a decent shake, pop your tins apart and spend 30 seconds or so pouring the mixture back and forth.
 Clearly it is already mixed, but do it as a nod to tradition and to get some air into the mixture.
 Add some ice and give it a nice leisurely shake to chill the mixture down before straining into something lovely and grating a little fresh nutmeg over the top.
 Garnish with a couple of mini pumpkin pies and serve.

 It is strange how some things just hit you.
 Watching the parade this morning I was overcome with emotion.
-Seeing so many people working so hard to make sure things “seem” normal on this most unusual of holidays.
+Seeing so many people working so hard to make sure things seem normal on this most unusual of holidays.
 We are fortunate, because we all work together and since we are around each other all the time anyway, we were able to spend the holiday together as an extended family.
-I recognize my privilege and good fortune to be able to enjoy this holiday with family.
+I recognize my privilege and good fortune.
 But, I am not where I am supposed to be.
 I am supposed to be in Virginia for Thanksgiving enjoying the holidays with our family there.
 Liam is supposed to be terrorizing my niece and his grandparents whenever I am not dragging him off to hike through the knee deep leaves in Pratt Park or some other trails.
 Linda, my favorite Scottish barista, was supposed to have made my coffee this morning while we chatted about how things have been over the last year or so, as we have most every Thanksgiving morning for the last decade.
 So, as lucky as I am, I am also sad for what we have lost this year.